doo/scanbot-sdk-example-android/README.md

 #### Changelog

 ##### 1.17.0
-* Ability to use custom logger was added
+* It's now possible to customize the `Logger` implementation used by the SDK.

 ##### 1.16.0
-* Added `ContourDetector.processImageAndRelease` - more memory efficient version of `ContourDetector.processImageF`
+* Added `ContourDetector.processImageAndRelease` - more memory efficient version of `ContourDetector.processImageF`.

 ##### 1.15.3
-* Fixed build issues of OCR example
+* Fixed build issues of OCR example.

 ##### 1.15.1
 * Removed uses-feature android.hardware.camera.
 Camera is now optional.